ILR Long Residence Applications (10-Year Route)

 - You must not have spent more than 180 days outside the UK in any 12-month period

-- You must not have spent more than 548 days in total outside the UK during the 10 years (before 11 April 2024) and no more than 184 days in any single absence (before 11 April 2024)
+- In most cases, total absences must not exceed 548 days in total outside the UK during the 10 years (before 11 April 2024) and no more than 184 days in any single absence (before 11 April 2024)

 - Any longer absences must be explained and justified with strong supporting evidence